nixcloud/pankat/README.md

 pankat-server can be executed on the client to provides a live preview of the generated static blog, later the result can be uploaded.

 * [pankat-server](src/github.com/nixcloud/cmd/pankat-server/README.md)

+it is a helpful tool to modify drafts before publishing them.

 # pankat-docker